TwiceBit/raspberry-pi-gpio-API-java/README.md

-# raspberry-pi-gpio-API-java
+# raspberry-pi-API's

-Java library / API for the GPIO system in the raspberry pi + Example code in the wiki.
+GPIO - Java library / API for the GPIO system in the raspberry pi + Example code in the wiki.